mschmitt/shocpp/README.md

 ## Limitations

+- No authentication of charger.
+- No encryption.
 - There is no argument against scaling out to multiple chargers by running multiple instances.
-However, no infrastructure is in place for shared storage of authentication and accounting data, and paths and ports are not configurable so far.

 ## Architecture

 - *tinyocpp-backend* implements the entire logic and communicates via stdin/stdout, as known from inetd/xinetd/cgi-bin.
 - *tinyocpp-listener* wraps *tinyocpp-backend* behind *websocketd*.
 - *tinyocpp-command* passes payloads to *tinyocpp-backend*, to be sent to the charger.

+## Configuration

+- Listen address via the *WS_ADDRESS* environment (default: empty, listen on all interfaces).
+- Listen port via the *WS_PORT* environment (default: *8080*).
+- Path to *tags.json* via *TINYOCPP_TAGSFILE* environment (default: *conf/tags.json,* parallel to tinyocpp's *bin/* directory)
+- Path to Accounting directory via *TINYOCPP_ACCOUNTINGDIR* environment (default: *accounting/*, parallel to tinyocpp's *bin/* directory)

 ## *tinyocpp-command* examples